AnthonyChablov/ip-address-tracker/README.md

-# Ip Address Tracker
+# IP Address Tracker

 This project tracks an IP address and/or domain name and displays the location on a map.
 This project is a challenge from FrontEndMentor.com.
-You can find the challenge landing page here : https://www.frontendmentor.io/challenges/ip-address-tracker-I8-0yYAH0/hub/ip-address-tracker-9Fh_sFdJgi
+You can find the challenge landing page [here](https://www.frontendmentor.io/challenges/ip-address-tracker-I8-0yYAH0/hub/ip-address-tracker-9Fh_sFdJgi
+)
 ## Technologies Used

 This application was created using: